Routing Queries to Data Sources

 Imagine a RAG system that can search over diverse sources, such as a website, a database, and a set of documents.

-In a standard RAG setting, the application would aggregate retrieved documents from all the different sources it is connected to, which may contribute noise from less relevant documents.
+In a standard RAG setting, the application would aggregate retrieved documents from all the different sources it is connected to.
+This may contribute to noise from less relevant documents.

-Additionally, it doesn’t take into consideration that the a given data source might be less or more relevant to a query than others.
+Additionally, it doesn’t take into consideration that, given a data source’s nature, it might be less or more relevant to a query than the other data sources.

 An agentic RAG system can solve this problem by routing queries to the most relevant tools based on the query’s nature.
 This is done by leveraging the tool use capabilities of the Chat endpoint.